Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Sleeping with a stuffed animal as an adult isn’t, in and of itself, a sign of mental health concerns.
 However, when paired with others concerning thoughts, actions, and moods, it’s something to be mindful of.

-Now you understand the meaning and importance of sleeping with such items, you can stop asking yourself, “is it weird that I still sleep with a stuffed animal?”
-All the same, you may want to break the habit.
+Now that you understand the meaning and importance of sleeping with such items, you can stop asking yourself, “Is it weird that I still sleep with a stuffed animal?”
+Still, you may want to break the habit.

 If it’s not harming yourself or others, there’s no need to stop sleeping with a stuffed animal.
-There could be instances or situations where this becomes problematic, though.
+There could be instances or situations where this becomes problematic.
 Examples include:

-- You share a bed and prefer to cuddle a stuffed animal than demonstrate intimacy with a partner.
+• You share a bed and prefer to cuddle a stuffed animal than show intimacy to a partner.

-In all of these instances, preparing for life without a stuffed animal at bedtime is advisable.
-This can be achieved by retraining your brain and body from associating sleep with a teddy bear or toy.
+Preparing for life without a stuffed animal at bedtime is advisable.
+This can be achieved by retraining the body and mind from associating sleep with a teddy bear or toy.

-Don’t just toss your treasured bedtime buddy in the trash, expecting to sleep soundly without it.
-You’ll need to forge an entirely new set of bedtime habits.
+Don’t just throw your treasured bedtime friend in the trash, expecting to sleep soundly without it.
+You’ll need to forge an entirely new bedtime routine.

 Start by applying a unique scent to your stuffed animal.
-Nothing too cloying that will damage it – consider a lavender spray designed to encourage sleep or something similar.
-Get used to sleeping with this aroma.
+Nothing too cloying that will damage it – consider a lavender spray to promote sleep.
+Then, get used to sleeping with this aroma.

-Over time, you can start to phase yourself off hugging your pillow.
-Apply the aroma to the pillow you sleep on, which will be enough.
+Over time, you can phase yourself off hugging your pillow.
+Applying the aroma to the pillow you sleep on will be enough.
 It’s all about giving your senses something associated with sleep to focus on.